easy-koa/easy-koa/README.md

 <h1 align="center">Kapp.js</h1>

-A lightweight dependency injection container, also an enterprise solution for node.js project.
-It is written in typescript.
+A lightweight dependency injection container, also an enterprise solution for node.js project, and written in typescript.

 ## Installation